PaulineFranck98/next-recipe-project-cda/README.md

 #### Recipe Details
 ![](/public/recipe-detail.png)
-*Detailed view of a recipe, including ingredients, tools and prepration steps.*
+*Detailed view of a recipe, including ingredients, tools and options to add the recipe to favorites or download it as a PDF.*

 #### Blog section
 ![](/public/blog-recipe.png)